Families of singular Chern-Ricci flat metrics: Introduction

 The paper is organized as follows: \begin{itemize} \item In Section \ref{sec:preliminaries}, we recall basic notions in pluripotential theory and singular spaces. \item Section \ref{sec:chasing_the_constants} is a recap on methods to obtain $L^\infty$-estimates in local and global cases. \item In Section~\ref{sec:unif_Skoda}, we study the local and global uniform Skoda estimates. \item In Section \ref{sec:vol_cap}, we deal with the volume-capacity comparison stated in Section \ref{sec:chasing_the_constants}. \item In Section \ref{sec:L1_estimate}, we establish Conjecture~\ref{conj:SL} under the geometric assumption~\ref{geoasm:L1_assumption}. \item In Section \ref{sec:geometric_applications}, we focus on families of Calabi--Yau varieties and show Theorem~\ref{bigthm:CY_family}. \end{itemize}

 \begin{ack*} The author is grateful to his thesis advisors Vincent Guedj and Henri Guenancia for their constant supports, suggestions, and encouragements.
-The author would like to thank Ahmed Zeriahi for useful discussions.
+The author thanks Ahmed Zeriahi for many helpful discussions.
+The author would like to thank the anonymous referee for useful suggestions which helped to improve the exposition.
 The author is partially supported by ANR-11-LABX-0040 (research project HERMETIC) and EUR MINT project ANR-18-EURE-0023. \end{ack*}